 What you are trying to do is to get them to recognize with cognition that your update is important.
 How to do this?
 Well it first starts out with writing great content.

 Some have a hard time finding interesting things to post.
 There are helpful tools that can help you with writing great starter titles that really grab attention.
+Here’s a video of some tools that you might want to add to your arsenal if you currently don’t use one:

 This is just one bullet you can use in an array of elements to drive traffic and create recognition.
 Typically cognition is when you are known to show people an awareness in your updates by creating this type of social interaction when you post.